 How Much Does It Cost to Create a Geolocation Application?

-The answer to this question isn’t straightforward because everything depends on the peculiarities of your project.
+The answer to this question isn’t straightforward because everything depends on the specifics of your project.
 Previously on our blog, we provided a detailed overview of prices for mobile app development and factors that influence them.
 On the overall, the cost of location-based app development depends on several factors, including:

 - the location of a development team;